stencillogic/Start-with-Rust-fast/README.md

 `///` is interpreted as markdown and can contain sections:

- - Examples: usage examples. `cargo test` runs not only nit and integration tests but also code from examples.
+ - Examples: usage examples. `cargo test` runs not only unit and integration tests but also code of this section.
  - Panics: The scenarios in which the function being documented could panic.
  - Errors: If the function returns a Result, describes the kinds of errors that might occur and what conditions might cause those errors.
  - Safety: If the function is unsafe to call there should be a section explaining why the function is unsafe and covering the invariants that the function expects callers to uphold.